Andy Robinson (footballer, born 1979): Tranmere Rovers

 He joined former club Tranmere, for his third spell with the club on 27 January 2011.
 The club offered him contract terms for the 2011–12 season.

 After playing regularly for the rest of the 2010–11 season, local media reported that he had been offered a new contract for the 2011–12 season.
 He subsequently signed an additional contract keeping him with the club for the 2012–13 season.
 Robinson scored his first career hat-trick against Carlisle United in a 3–0 away win in August 2012.

-Andy Robinson's 2012–13 season at Tranmere got off to a flying start, with him winning the League One Player of the Month accolade in August, and scoring 7 goals in the process.
+Robinson's 2012–13 season at Tranmere got off to a flying start, with him winning the League One Player of the Month accolade in August, and scoring 7 goals in the process.
 Andy's presence on the pitch helped Rovers to the summit of League One, with the best start in their history.
 He was then ruled out for two weeks with injury.

 On 13 June 2013 it was announced Robinson had signed a new one-year contract with Tranmere.
 He scored Tranmere's only goal in the League One opener at Walsall, and another in their second game, a 2–0 victory over Mansfield in the League Cup on 6 August.

 He was released by Tranmere on 17 April 2014 after not getting much time on the pitch throughout the current campaign.
 His contract was cancelled after a mutual agreement.